jtablesaw/tablesaw/docs/tutorial.md

 Table summer = tornadoes.selectWhere(summerFilter);
 ```

 To get the frequency, we calculate the difference in days between successive tornadoes.
 The *lag()* method creates a column where every value equals the previous value (the prior row) of the source column.
 Then we can simply get the difference in days between the two dates.
 DateColumn has a method *daysUntil()* that does this.
-It returns a DOUBLEColumn that we'll call "delta".
+It returns a NumberColumn that we'll call "delta".

 ```java
 summer = summer.sortAscendingOn("Date", "Time");